Decisions, Decisions: A Quick Guide to Classification Algorithms and How to Choose the Right One

 Classification is a key part of machine learning (ML), helping you to define factors and variables and/or train your model to recognize items and patterns.

 Sometimes that might mean teaching the model to classify and categorize something in a binary way.
-For example, you might create an algorithm that determines whether an image does or does not contain nudity.
+For example, you might create a classification algorithm that determines whether an image does or does not contain nudity.
 At other times, it’s part of a longer, more complicated process, helping to predict trends and outcomes with a lot of moving parts.
 This means you need to choose the right kind of classification algorithm from the start.

-It’s also important to bear in mind that classification is typically something you do early on in the process, often as part of your data preparation with Python, to get a better picture of your data.
+It’s also important to bear in mind that creating a classification algorithm is typically something you do early on in the process, often as part of your data preparation with Python, to get a better picture of your data.
 This will lead you on to deeper analysis.
 That means you need to think carefully about how your chosen classification method will lay the groundwork for what you do with the data next.
-Or, looked at another way, what you plan to do with the data later should inform the classification method you choose.
+Or, looked at another way, what you plan to do with the data later should inform the classification algorithm you choose.

 To help you pick the right one, let’s take a closer look at three of the most common classification algorithms: clustering, decision trees, and linear regression.